The Babys: Aftermath

-Jonathan Cain joined Journey just as that band was on the verge of mainstream success.
-John Waite embarked on a successful solo career, peaking with a number one American hit in 1984 with "Missing You."
-Waite and Cain would reunite with Ricky Phillips at the end of the 1980s to form the hard rock/glam rock-infused supergroup Bad English, scoring several hits from their 1989 self-titled album.
+Jonathan Cain had joined Journey just as that band was on the verge of mainstream success.
+John Waite embarked on a successful solo career, peaking with a number one American hit in 1984 with Chas Sandford and Mark Leonard's "Missing You" from his second solo album No Brakes."
+Waite and Cain reunited with Ricky Phillips at the end of the 1980s to form the hard rock/glam rock-infused supergroup Bad English, scoring several hits from their 1989 self-titled album.
 Tony Brock spent many years drumming for Rod Stewart, as well as drumming and co-producing for Jimmy Barnes and producing for Keith Urban.
 Wally Stocker went on to join Brock in Rod Stewart's band and briefly joined Air Supply in the mid-1980s, later playing in a reformed version of Humble Pie in the 1990s.
+Phillips played with Styx for over 20 years, from 2003 to early 2024.

-Adrian Millar died on 10 December 2006 at the age of 58.
+The Babys' original manager, Adrian Millar, died on 10 December 2006 at the age of 58.

-Reforming The Babys
+Reforming the Babys

-In 2013 The Babys reformed with originals Tony Brock and Wally Stocker, and two new members - American John Bisaha (The Nameless, Azure Blue, Hall of Souls, BISAHA) on vocals and bass, along with American guitarist Joey Sykes (Boystown, Coward, Meredith Brooks), who replaced J. P. Cervoni after his brief tenure.
-The new look Babys debuted in the summer of 2013 at The Canyon Club in Agoura Hills, California.
-In June 2014, their latest album, I'll Have Some of That!, was released.
+Starting in 2003, there was an attempt by original Babys founder Michael Corby (now living in Scotland) to reunite the classic lineup of himself, John Waite, Tony Brock and Wally Stocker.
+But that fell through when the other three were not interested.

-Live, the band currently features a keyboardist (at time of writing Walter Ino is playing) and 'The Babettes' - Holly Bisaha and Elisa Chadbourne.
+In 2013, the Babys re-formed with originals Brock and Stocker, and two new members - American John Bisaha on vocals and bass, along with American guitarist Joey Sykes, who replaced J. P. Cervoni after his brief tenure.
+The new look Babys debuted in the summer of 2013 at the Canyon Club in Agoura Hills, California and included new Babettes, Holly Bisaha and Elisa Chadbourne.